slr71/metadata-files/README.md

 ### DataCite 4.1

 The primary interface for creating a DataCite 4.1 file is essentially the same as the interface for creating a DataCite 3.1 file.
-The function `org.cyverse.metadata-files.datacite-4-1/build-datacite` returns a an instance of `clojure.data.xml.Element` representing the metadata file.
+The function `org.cyverse.metadata-files.datacite-4-1/build-datacite` returns an instance of `clojure.data.xml.Element` representing the metadata file.
 This metadata file generator works with the `DOI Request - DataCite 4.1` template in the Discovery Environment, which is a nested metadata template.
 Because the template is nested, the attributes can have the same names as the DataCite elements.
 The following attributes are supported.